 Ghee is the Indian version of clarified butter with a slightly nutty taste from the milk solids browning during the heating process.
 Butter simmers for a long time until the liquid ghee separates from the milk solids.

 When a recipe calls for it, do you know where to find ghee in grocery store aisles?

-You can find ghee in the baking aisle, with the cooking oils, shortening, sugar, flour, and other baking items.
+You will find ghee in the baking aisle, with the cooking oils, shortening, sugar, flour, and other baking items.
 If you don’t find ghee in the baking aisle, it might be in an aisle with other ethnic foods.

 What does ghee look like in the supermarket?

 Look for plastic or glass jars of ghee.
 It’s yellow like butter, but the color sometimes leans towards a golden orange hue when compared to the paleness of standard butter.
 Some brands make packets of ghee, and a few even package it in a squeezable plastic bottle, like ketchup.

 Ghee is a type of clarified butter, but ghee has no moisture or milk solid.
 It doesn’t need refrigeration like regular butter.

 Beneficial Blends ghee is $7, Walmart’s Great Value ghee is $8, and Simple Truth Organic ghee is $10.
 These are all prices for a 13-ounce bottle, so you can see how prices vary.

 The price of ghee varies according to the size of the jar and the brand you buy.

 Simple Truth Organic also sells packets of ghee for easy portability.
 These are nice if you only need a small portion and don’t want to open a large jar.
 Eight packets of half an ounce of ghee each cost $9.